• Skip to primary navigation

 There are lots of sites serving up vegan recipes all over the web, or you can pick up a cookbook to have right there in your kitchen.
 Regardless, you should know exactly what you’re getting into before you take the plunge.

 Animal byproducts can appear in unexpected places.
 Be prepared to check food labels.
-Obviously, you will want to avoid anything with eggs and milk, but these appear in more places than you may have anticipated.
-Look at all food labels before purchasing, or stick to the produce section to be totally safe.
+You will want to avoid anything with eggs and milk, but these occur in more places than you may have anticipated.
+Look at all food labels before purchasing, or stick to the produce section to be safe.

-People often think of vegans as people that munch on lettuce and nothing else.
+People often think of vegans as people who munch on lettuce and nothing else.
 In reality, veganism offers tons of delicious options and combinations.
-If you start off on a salad-only vegan track, you’re going to become bored and frustrated.
-Instead, vary your diet in order to remain satisfied and keep your cravings at bay.
+If you start on a salad-only vegan track, you’re going to become bored and frustrated.
+Instead, vary your diet to remain satisfied and keep your cravings at bay.

 If you’re worried that your cravings won’t be appeased, don’t fret.
 There are even vegan snack food options available.
 If you have a weakness for chips or cookies every once and a while, all of these still exist in the vegan realm.